Managing Clinical Knowledge for Healthcare Improvement

 - Graduate in about two years by transferring up to 60 credit hours from a regionally accredited institution

-- Learn to optimize health care operations by seeing the big picture of health care delivery
+- Learn to optimize clinical operations services by seeing the big picture of health care delivery

-When you graduate from this program, you’ll hold the skills and knowledge to:
+When you graduate from this program, you will hold the skills and knowledge to:

 Who Is the Ideal Student for This Program?

-Clinical operations and health care managers are committed to finding value-based solutions to complex problems that help deliver high-quality care to the patients and populations they serve.
-These professionals are realistic in their budgets and demands, listen and understand employees’ needs, and have the infectious energy to lead teams through changes big and small.
+Clinical operations and healthcare managers are committed to finding value-based solutions to complex problems that help deliver high-quality Clinical operations services and healthcare managers are committed to finding value-based solutions to complex problems that help deliver high-quality care to the patients and populations they serve.
+These professionals are realistic in their budgets and demands, exhibit expert operations management skills, listen to and understand employees’ needs, and have the infectious energy to lead teams through changes big and small.

-The BSHS in Clinical Operations and Healthcare Management program provides current students and graduates the opportunity to gain significant foundational learning knowledge that is needed to achieve certification and/or fellowship status for many health care management professional associations such as ACHE, HFMA, HIMSS MGMA, ACMPE, NAHQ, Six Sigma, and Lean, Project Management, to name a few.
+The BSHS in Clinical Operations and Healthcare Management program provides current students and graduates the opportunity to gain significant foundational learning knowledge needed to meet today’s clinical medical practice requirements.
+Upon completion, graduates will have the credentials to achieve certification and/or fellowship status for many clinical healthcare management professional associations such as ACHE, HFMA, HIMSS MGMA, ACMPE, NAHQ, Six Sigma, and Lean, Project Management, to name a few.

 Below is a list of the health care professional associations that students and graduates can consider joining to advance their learning and professional potential: